To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 - Full match on name, DOB, and SSN

-My next step was to respond to the LifeLock alert, letting them know that no, this was not me that opened this account.
-That beings their fraud investigation process.
+My next step was to respond to the LifeLock alert, letting them know that, no, this was not me that opened this account.
+That begins their fraud investigation process.
 Immediately after this, I checked to see if my credit freezes and security alerts were still intact by checking my credit reports with Equifax, Transunion, and Experian.
-To my astonishment they were, which to me puts into serious question AT&T’s business practices.
+To my astonishment, they were, which to me puts into serious question AT&T’s business practices.

 Soft Vs Hard Credit Inquiry

 A hard credit inquiry is when a lender checks your credit before approving you for a loan, such as a mortgage or a car loan, or a credit card you’ve applied for.
 A soft inquiry happens when you receive an offer from a lender, like a pre-approved credit card, or when you check your own credit.